INFO-ESIPE/note-taking/ESIPE/Semestre 3/System Programming/01 - Fundamentals/01 - Fundamentals.md

 #### Paged Virtual Address Space

+> [!question]
-To ensure isolation and prevents direct access to physical addresses, processes operates in a virtual address space.
-But how is the physical address **translated** into virtual addresses?
+> To ensure isolation and prevents direct access to physical addresses, processes operates in a virtual address space.
+> But how is the physical address **translated** into virtual addresses?

 We go with a **paging mechanism** that divides memory into equal-sized **pages** in the virtual address space and **frames** in physical memory.
 Now, those pages can be mapped to any physical frame, which offers great flexibility!
 ![[page.png]]